Today, we made bubbles in my class for a science activity. I like to start with simple experiments with fewer steps early in the year.

 Gather all materials.
 Bend pipe cleaners into a bubble wand shape (with a circle on one end).

 I first made my own cup of bubble solution to show the children exactly what I expected them to do.
 I talked to them about carefully pouring each liquid into the spoon or measuring cup, without spilling (if possible).
-I had a small group of all boys, and I was very surprised by how careful and precise they measured out their liquids and poured them into their cup.
+I was surprised by how careful and precise the kids measured out their liquids and poured them into their cup.
 They were very good scientists!

 First, we poured liquid dish soap into a spoon, and poured it into the cup.